cristiandaniele/awesome-stateful-fuzzers/README.md

 | [_MachineLearning for Black-box Fuzzing of NetworkProtocols_](https://link.springer.com/chapter/10.1007/978-3-319-89500-0_53)                                            | seq2seqmodel  | Traces        | No          |
 | [_SeqFuzzer_](https://wcventure.github.io/FuzzingPaper/Paper/ICST19_SeqFuzzer.pdf)                                                                                       | seq2seqmodel  | Traces        | No          |

+# How to contribute

+To contribute, you can open a PR with either:

+- A fuzzer which is not present in the list.
+- A correction.
+For instance, you think a fuzzer should belong to a different category.
+- Ideas to improve the overall structure.